coky-t/owasp-mastg-ja/Document/0x05c-Reverse-Engineering-and-Tampering.md

 $ keytool -genkey -v -keystore ~/.android/debug.keystore -alias signkey -keyalg RSA -keysize 2048 -validity 20000
 ```

 With a certificate available, you can now repackage the app using the following steps.
 Note that the Android Studio build tools directory must be in path for this to work - it is located at <code>[SDK-Path]/build-tools/[version]</code>.
 The <code>zipalign</code> and <code>apksigner</code> tools are found in this directory.

-UnCrackable App Level 1 is the perfect subject for practicing the newfound debugging powers, so let's start by repackaging UnCrackable-Level1.apk.
+Repackage UnCrackable-Level1.apk as follows:

 1. Use apktool to unpack the app and decode AndroidManifest.xml: